Azerbaijan in the Eurovision Song Contest 2023

 Azerbaijan was represented at the Eurovision Song Contest 2023 with the song "Tell Me More" performed by the duo TuralTuranX which was internally selected by the Azerbaijani broadcaster İctimai Television (İTV) to represent the nation at the 2023 contest.
 TuralTuranX's selection as the Azerbaijani Eurovision entrant was announced on 9 March 2023, while the song "Tell Me More" was presented to the public on 13 March 2023.

 Azerbaijan was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 9 May 2023.
 Performing during the show in position 12, "Tell Me More" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
-It was later revealed that Azerbaijan placed fourteenth out of the 15 participating countries in the semi-final with 4 points.
+It was later revealed that Azerbaijan had placed fourteenth out of the 15 participating countries in the semi-final with 4 points.